Egyptian Air Defense College

-The Egyptian Air Defenses Academy (Arabic: كلية الدفاع الجوى), is the country's scientific military college aimed to supply the Egyptian Armed Forces with its need of the professional engineers.
+The Egyptian Air Defenses College (Arabic: كلية الدفاع الجوي), One of the colleges of the Egyptian Military Academy, is the country's scientific military college aimed to supply the Egyptian Armed Forces with its need of the professional engineers.
 It was established in 1974.
-Graduates of the Air Defenses Academy get commissioned as officers in the Egyptian Air Defense Command.
+Graduates of the Air Defenses College get commissioned as officers in the Egyptian Air Defense Command.

 Its director is Maj.
 Gen. Yehia Abd-elgawwad Alshazely.

 Academic Objectives

 Preparing a qualified scientifically militant officer, capable of commanding a sub unit effectively with high physical fitness as well as his capability of dealing with the high technology Air Defence weapons to keep up with the modern airwar methods.